 When a coin is tossed, it does not necessarily fall heads or tails; it can roll away or stand on its edge.
-Nevertheless, we shall agree to regard "heads" (\mathbf{H}) and "tails" (\mathbf{T}) as the only possible outcomes of the experiment.
+Nevertheless, we shall agree to regard "heads" (H) and "tails" (T) as the only possible outcomes of the experiment.
 [4, p 7]

-- Typical experiment includes - "Flip a coin N times.
-Observe the sequence of heads and tails" or "Observe the number of heads." - 1.11.
+- Typical experiment includes - \circ "Flip a coin N times.
+Observe the sequence of heads and tails" or "Observe the number of heads."

+1.11.
 Historically, dice is the plural of die, but in modern standard English dice is used as both the singular and the plural.
-[Excerpted from Compact Oxford English Dictionary.] - Usually assume six-sided dice - Usually observe the number of dots on the side facing upwards. - 1.12.
-A complete set of cards is called a pack or deck. - (a) The subset of cards held at one time by a player during a game is commonly called a hand. - (b) For most games, the cards are assembled into a deck, and their order is randomized by shuffling. - (c) A standard deck of 52 cards in use today includes thirteen ranks of each of the four French suits. - The four suits are called spades (\spadesuit) , clubs (\clubsuit) , hearts (\heartsuit) , and diamonds (\diamondsuit) .
-The last two are red, the first two black. - (d) There are thirteen face values (2, 3, ..., 10, jack, queen, king, ace) in each suit. - Cards of the same face value are called of the same kind. - "court" or face card: a king, queen, or jack of any suit.
+[Excepted from Compact Oxford English Dictionary.]

+- Usually assume six-sided dice - Usually observe the number of dots on the side facing upwards. - 1.12.
+A complete set of cards is called a pack or deck. - (a) The subset of cards held at one time by a player during a game is commonly called a hand. - (b) For most games, the cards are assembled into a deck, and their order is randomized by shuffling. - (c) A standard deck of 52 cards in use today includes thirteen ranks of each of the four French suits. - The four suits are called spades (♠), clubs (♣), hearts (♡), and diamonds (◊).
+The last two are red, the first two black. - (d) There are thirteen face values $(2, 3, \ldots, 10, \text{ jack, queen, king, ace})$ in each suit. - Cards of the same face value are called of the same kind. - "court" or face card: a king, queen, or jack of any suit.

-A Glimpse at Probability Theory 1.3
+1.3 A Glimpse at Probability Theory

-- 1.13.
-Probabilities are used in situations that involve randomness.
+1.13.
+Probabilities are used in situations that involve random-ness.
 A probability is a number used to describe how likely something is to occur, and probability (without indefinite article) is the study of probabilities.
 It is "the art of being certain of how uncertain you are."
 [17, p 2-4] If an event is certain to happen, it is given a probability of 1.
 If it is certain not to happen, it has a probability of 0.
-[7, p 66] - 1.14.
+[7, p 66]

+1.14.
 Probabilities can be expressed as fractions, as decimal numbers, or as percentages.
 If you toss a coin, the probability to get heads is 1/2, which is the same as 0.5, which is the same as 50%.
-There are no explicit rules for when to use which notation. - In daily language, proper fractions are often used and often expressed, for example, as "one in ten" instead of 1/10 ("one tenth").
+There are no explicit rules for when to use which notation.

+- In daily language, proper fractions are often used and often expressed, for example, as "one in ten" instead of 1/10 ("one tenth").
 This is also natural when you deal with equally likely outcomes. - Decimal numbers are more common in technical and scientific reporting when probabilities are calculated from data.
 Percentages are also common in daily language and often with "chance" replacing "probability." - Meteorologists, for example, typically say things like "there is a 20% chance of rain."
 The phrase "the probability of rain is 0.2" means the same thing. - When we deal with probabilities from a theoretical viewpoint, we always think of them as numbers between 0 and 1, not as percentages. - See also 3.5.

-[17, p 10]
+[17, p 10] Ingredients of probability Heory Definition 1.15.
+Important terms [13]:

-Definition 1.15.
-Important terms [13]: Ingredients of Probability experiment if its outcome cannot be predicted precisely because the conditions under which it is performed cannot be predetermined with sufficient accuracy and completeness.
+(a) An activity or procedure or observation is called a random experiment if its outcome cannot be predicted precisely because the conditions under which it is performed cannot be predetermined with sufficient accuracy and completeness.